Internment camp in Vernon: Aftermath and legacy

-World War II

-During World War II, the Canadian government established and continued the operations of many internment camps to detain 'enemy aliens' – a term that included Canadian citizens of German, Italian, and Japanese descent who were deemed potential threats to national security.
-Of these, the legacy of German internment camps in Canada remains particularly undocumented.
+During World War II, the Canadian government established and continued the operations of many internment camps to detain 'enemy aliens' – a term that included Canadian citizens of German, Italian, and Japanese descent, who were deemed potential threats to national security.
+The legacy of German internment camps in Canada remains particularly undocumented.
 German Canadians were registered as enemy aliens and around 8000 were interned in camps across the country – including in Vernon, BC.
 These camps were often remote locations, with poor living conditions, and inadequate healthcare.
 The detainees were forced to work for the government, participating in labour such as road-building or farm work for little to no pay.